Aquaponic gardening is a fascinating way to grow two food products—vegetables and fish—together in an organic, symbiotic ecosystem.

-Even for experienced aquarium hobbyists, growing a plate-sized tilapia is a whole different animal.
+Even for experienced aquarium hobbyists, growing a plate-sized tilapia is a whole different kettle of fish.

-The key to growing fish for food (or any fish, for that matter) in aquaponics is to consider what stresses the fish experience in a captive environment and then lessening or eliminating them.
-There are three categories of fish stress: physical, chemical and biological.
+The key to growing fish for food (or any fish, for that matter) in aquaponics is to consider the stresses the fish experience in a captive environment.
+Then, you just need to lessen or eliminate these stresses.
+Simple, right?
+There are 3 major aquaponic stress factors: physical, chemical and biological.

-Fish are cold-blooded animals; thus, they do not have the ability to expend energy to maintain a constant internal body temperature like we do.
+Fish are cold-blooded animals.
+They lack the ability to expend energy to maintain a constant internal body temperature like we do.
 They are completely at the mercy of the temperature of their surrounding water.

-If that water temperature goes outside of their optimal (or, thriving) range, fish will eat less, or stop eating all together, and they become more susceptible to disease.
+If that water temperature goes outside their optimal (or, thriving) range, fish eat less, or stop eating altogether.
+They then become more susceptible to disease.
 That said, this is sometimes carefully employed as a technique called cold banking to slow down their growth rate.
 Cold banking is especially effective with fingerlings when you are trying to stagger your fish production.

 Another form of physical stress is sudden exposure to light and vibration.
 Fish are alarmed when we flip on a light switch and take their world instantly from night to day.
 They will sometimes even bang against the walls of their tank to escape the light.

-However, just like with cold banking, this sensitivity to light can be used to the aquaculturalist's advantage by employing a technique called phase shifting, whereby you trick the fish into thinking that it is spawning season (or not) by timing the amount of light they get during the day to mimic the season in which they normally spawn (or not).
+Just like with cold banking, this sensitivity to light can be used to the aquaculturalist's advantage by employing a technique called phase shifting.
+Using this method, you trick the fish into thinking that it is spawning season (or not) by timing the amount of light they get during the day to mimic the season in which they normally spawn (or not).

-And because they "hear" vibrations with their entire bodies, rapping against the wall of a tank feels like yelling to them and will also cause them undue stress.
+And because they "hear" vibrations with their entire bodies, rapping against the wall of a tank feels like yelling to them and also causes them undue stress.

-Interestingly, another form of physical stress can be water velocity.
-Fish originating from still lake waters, such as tilapia and perch, do not like much movement in their tank water.
+Interestingly, another form of physical stress is water velocity.
+Fish that originate in still lake waters, such as tilapia and perch, do not like much movement in their tank water.
 However, river fish like trout find it stressful not to have a current present in their tank.